Martyn Cundy: Education and career

-Cundy attended Monkton Combe School and then read mathematics at Trinity College, Cambridge, where he earned a PhD in quantum theory in 1938.
+Cundy attended Monkton Combe School from 1927 to 1932, going on to read mathematics at Trinity College, Cambridge, where he earned a PhD in quantum theory in 1938.
 In 1937, Cundy was awarded the Cambridge University Rayleigh Prize for Mathematical Physics (now known as the Rayleigh-Knight Prize) for an essay entitled "Motion in a Tetrahedral Field".
 Others awarded the Rayleigh Prize include Royal Society Fellows Alan Turing and Fred Hoyle; instead of acquiring a University position, Cundy initially chose work at the secondary school level.
 He taught at the Sherborne School from 1938 to 1966 and became prominently involved in the reform of school mathematics teaching in Great Britain.
 Secondary school Mathematics teachers became aware of Cundy after the appearance of his and his co-author A.P.
 Rollett's Mathematical Models, in continuous publication since 1952.
 A book focusing on the model construction of many of the regular polyhedra and other mathematical objects, Mathematical Models has remained "an inspiration for generations of mathematics teachers".
 Cundy was Deputy Director of the School Mathematics Project between 1967 and 1968.
 In 1968 he became Chair of Mathematics at the University of Malawi, and held the post until 1975.

 Cundy spent many years publishing dozens of articles in The Mathematical Gazette, including at age 89 the "Article of the Year" for 2003, entitled "A Journey round the Triangle: Lester's Circle, Kiepert's Hyperbola and a Configuration from Morley".